Cortan122/st/README.md

 + Ubuntu color scheme and Unifont as fallback
 + scroll 3 lines at a time (and also in `nano`)
 + this [patch](https://st.suckless.org/patches/anysize/) doesn't center anything anymore
++ selected text no longer turns invisible when alpha is 0

 ## Unique features (using dmenu)